Brewers increase wild-card lead, beat Pirates 10-1

 Grisham, who drew a bases-loaded walk in the fourth, put the Brewers up 10-1 in the seventh with his sixth homer.

-Brent Suter (3-0) relieved to start the fifth and pitched two scoreless innings for the victory.
-Suter has allowed one earned run in 14 1/3 innings in seven appearances since coming back from Tommy John surgery.
+Brewers starter Zach Davies gave up an unearned run on three hits in four innings before being lifted for a pinch-hitter.

-Starter Zach Davies gave up an unearned run on three hits in four innings before being lifted for a pinch-hitter.
+“I thought we had a chance to break the game open,” Counsell said.
+“We ended up getting four at-bats with the bases loaded that inning.
+We scored a couple, and gave us some space, which I thought was important.
+Zach was throwing the very well.”

 The Brewers pushed the lead to 5-1 with three runs in the fourth, aided by a pair of bases-loaded walks.
 Ryan Braun singled to open, Eric Thames was hit by a pitch and Lorenzo Cain followed with an RBI single.